google/fonts/cc-by-sa/knowledge/modules/using_type/lessons/designing_with_variable_fonts_in_desktop_apps/content.md

 Because it’s still possible to select from various named [instances](/glossary/instance) within a typeface—essentially as a way of shortcutting to the more traditional selections of weight and style—you’ll find controls for that as well.
 Importantly, jumping into a particular named instance will effectively override any custom positions on the axes that you’ve explored.

+Figma’s support of variable fonts is superlative.
+When a variable font is selected from the menu, an additional “Variable” tab appears beside “Basics” and “Details” in Type settings, allowing for control of the variable axes.

+ [//]: # (TO-DO: illustration of Figma UI)

 In Sketch and Adobe Creative Cloud apps (InDesign, Illustrator, Photoshop, etc.), an additional icon appears to the right of the font weight dropdown, indicating that variable font controls are available.
 Clicking that will then open up the variable axes you can work with:

 <figure>